Tsáchila: Legend of the origin of their ornamentation

 Men of this ethnic group are easily distinguishable for an elaborate head decoration that they style by shaving the temporal areas of their heads and shaping the remaining hair into a helmet-like feature with a mixture of grease and annatto sap/seeds which is achiote.

 This tradition is believed to have been a palliative measure from a time when the Tsachila's were exposed to the ravages of smallpox.

 A Tsáchila shaman asked a spirit to guide them to a cure by ceremony and prayer.
 They were guided to an achiote bush.
 They covered themselves completely with the red juices of the seed-pods and after a few days the mortality in the group was drastically reduced.
 They are forever grateful to this plant for the protection that it offered to the entire community from smallpox.
 The shape of their hair style is fashioned to look like the seed pods.

 Present day way of life

 They speak the Tsafiki or Tsáchila language of the Barbacoan language family.

 Men wear horizontally striped cobalt blue/black and white skirts, and the women wear brightly colored horizontally striped skirts.

-The Spaniards called them "Colorado" (meaning colored red) because they used to cover their entire bodies in the red juices of the achiote seeds, for prevention against Smallpox, but the Spaniards thought red was indeed their true skin color.
+The Spaniards called them "Colorado" (meaning colored red) because they used to cover their entire bodies in the red juices of the achiote seeds, for protection against smallpox, but the Spaniards thought red was indeed their true skin color.